-All the material was produced in a collaborative process involving more than 30 education professionals, 3 schools and 4 school classes (primary and secondary).
-The aim is to provide an awareness-raising and training tool for education professionals and students in order to stimulate the socio-emotional well-being of students with dyslexia.
+[nectar_dropcap color=””]T[/nectar_dropcap]he materials for the Reve project were produced in a collaborative process, which involved more than 30 education professionals, 3 schools and 4 school classes (primary and secondary).
+The aim was to make, create and provide an awareness-raising and training tool for education professionals and students in order to increase the socio-emotional well-being of students with dyslexia.

 The project is based on BeAnotherLab’s Library of Ourselves system.
 The Library combines our Machine technology with VR filming techniques for a new kind of immersive and embodied documentary practice, a form of empowered storytelling from the first-person perspective of the storyteller themselves.
 The films produced can be experienced in our Social VR Stations.
 These stations offer a pair of users to switch roles, to experience the VR scenario one time as a user, and a second time as a guide, who helps to facilitate the experience.
 Our Social VR Stations are autonomous, set up and directed by the hosting institution, and use high-quality yet low-budget standalone VR devices.

 If you want to co-create a similar educational project with us or draw on the materials generated by Projet Reve, please get in touch!
 We work collaboratively, internationally and across differences – and we’d love to hear from you.

 The official link to the Ministry of Education of France: https://www.education.gouv.fr/projet-reve-realite-virtuelle-et-empathie-11294